olivajames110/cattery/README.md

 15 People

 *How Cattery Works:*
-Users currently make a reservation online through third party service.
-Walk-ins are allowed, however reverations slots take priority, even if the party has currently not arrived for their time slot.
+Users currently make a reservation online through a third party service.
+Walk-ins are allowed, however reservation slots take priority, even if the party has currently not arrived for their time slot.
-For example, if the Current Time is 2pm, and Current Occupancy is 10 people, and there is a reservation for 2pm but the party has yet to arrive, even if there is currently enough room for them, a party of 5 walks in will then not be allowed to enter because of the booked reservation slot.
+For example: the Current Time is 2pm. and Current Occupancy of the Cattery is 10 people.
+There is currently is a reservation set for 2pm but the party has yet to arrive.
+If a party of 5 walks in, they will not be allowed to enter because of the booked reservation slot at 2pm.

 *Notable Features*